polterguy/polterguy.github.io/documentation/magic/index.md

 This endpoint requires a Magic version number, such as _"v10.0.15"_, and returns either _"SUCCESS"_ or _"ERROR"_, depending upon whether or not the current version of Magic is above or beneath the specified version number.
 It is typically used to verify that a Bazar app can be installed, to verify the Magic version is high enough for the Bazar item to be successfully installed.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[required_magic_version]__ - Minimum version of Magic requried

 This endpoint is considered obsolete and might be removed in a future version of Magic.

 #### POST magic/system/bazar/download-from-bazar

-This endpoint downloads a Bazar item as a ZIP file from the specified URL.
+This endpoint downloads a Bazar item as a ZIP file from the specified URL, and unzips the file into the backend.
 The endpoint can only be invoked by a root user and requires the following payload.

 ```json
 {